rickmurdock/notes/WebSecurityIntroduction.md

 ### Types of attack:

-* Reflected XSS: it does not originate from the targeted server, but from the victim's request.
+* **Reflected XSS**: it does **not** originate from the targeted server, but from the victim's `request`.

   * This attacked can be delivered via another website or an email.

-  * The injected code is reflected off the server in a search result, error message, or another response which includes all or part of the input sent to the server as a request.
+  * The injected code is reflected off the server in a search result, error message, or another `response` which includes all or part of the `input` sent to the server as a `request`.

   1. A URL containing the malicious code is sent to the victim.

-  2. The victim then requests the URL from the website.
+  2. The victim then `requests` the URL from the website.

-  3. The website includes the malicious string from the URL in the response.
+  3. The website includes the malicious string from the URL in the `response`.

   4. The victim's browser executes the code sending the victims data back to the attacker's server.

-* Persistent (stored) XSS: the malicious code is stored in a target's server, where it is later retrieved by the victim via a request for data containing the malicious code.
+* **Persistent (stored) XSS**: the malicious code is stored in a target's server, where it is later retrieved by the victim via a `request` for data containing the malicious code.

   1. The attacker inject the malicious code into the server via a vulnerable form, which is stored in the database.

-  2.The victims makes a request to the website.
+  2.The victims makes a `request` to the website.

-  3.The response, containing the malicious code, is sent to the victim.
+  3.The `response`, containing the malicious code, is sent to the victim.

   4.The victim's browser executes the code sending the victims data back to the attacker's server.

-* DOM-based XSS: a combination of both persistent and reflected XSS:
+* **DOM-based XSS**: a combination of both `persistent` and `reflected` `XSS`:

   1. A URL containing the malicious code is sent to the victim.

-  2. The victim then requests the URL from the website.
+  2. The victim then `requests` the URL from the website.

-  3. The targeted website receives the request, but it does not include the malicious code in the response.
+  3. The targeted website receives the `request`, but it does not include the malicious code in the `response`.

-  4. The victim's browser executes the legitimate code inside the response, inserting the malicious code into the website.
+  4. The victim's browser executes the *legitimate* code inside the `response`, inserting the malicious code into the website.

-  5. The victim's browser executes the inserted malicious code and sends the response back to the attacker's server containing the victims data.
+  5. The victim's browser executes the *inserted* malicious code and sends the `response` back to the attacker's server containing the victims data.

   6. What makes it different?

   7. No malicious code is inserted into the website.

-  8. The website's own code uses the user's input in order to add HTML into the page using innerHTML.
+  8. The website's own code uses the user's input in order to add `HTML` into the page using `innerHTML`.

-  9. The code is parsed as HTML, which in turn executes the code after the page has loaded.
+  9. The code is `parsed` as `HTML`, which in turn executes the code after the page has loaded.

-* Key-logging: malicious code is using addEventListener is used to send a victim's keystrokes back to the attacker's server.
+* **Key-logging**: malicious code is using `addEventListener` is used to send a victim's keystrokes back to the attacker's server.

 ### Impact On User Privacy